umctec/teste-front/README.md

 > It's possible to complete the test with routes `/activities` and `/activity/:activityId/cards`, but you can also use: `/activity/:activityId` and `/cards`

 ## Submission instructions
-1. Make a fork of this repo;
+1. Create a GitHub repository for the test;
-1. Create a branch with your name and submit as a pull request for us;
+2. Create a new readme file with the instructions to run the project, and add any comments that you think is relevant;
-2. Create a new readme file with the instructions to run the project, and add any comments that you think is relevant.
+3. You can make the repository public or enable access for our devs: maths-santos or oidsjr.

 ## Questions?
-> If you have any questions, you can send us a message and we will clear things up for you :)
+> If you have any questions, you can create an issue on our repository and we will clear things up for you :)